Split extensions and KK-equivalences for quantum projective spaces: Preliminaries on graph algebras

-The K-theory of graph $C^*$-algebras has over the time been been described under various assumptions on the graph: first for Cuntz--Krieger algebras in \cite{PR96}, then in the case of row-finite graphs \cite{RS04}.
-We present here the description of the K-theory groups for a general graph $E$ from \cite{DT02}.
+The $K$-theory of graph $C^*$-algebras has over the time been been described under various assumptions on the graph: first for Cuntz--Krieger algebras in \cite{PR96}, then in the case of row-finite graphs \cite{RS04}.
+We present here the description of the $K$-theory groups for a general graph $E$ from \cite{DT02}.

 Let $V_E \subseteq E^0$ denote the collection of all the regular vertices.
 Let $\mathbb{Z} V_E$ and $\mathbb{Z} E^0$ be the free abelian groups on free generators $V_E$ and $E^0$, respectively.
 We define a map $K_E: \mathbb{Z} V_E\to \mathbb{Z} E^0$ as follows